Bytebit-Org/roblox-BatchCollector/docs/classes/BatchCollector.md

 ▸ **forcePostRemainingBatches**(): `void`

-Forces all remaining batches, including the current one, to be posted right away in queue order
+Forces all remaining batches, including the current one, to be posted right away in queue order, ignoring any minimum time between batch postings

 #### Returns